Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Natural gas and LPG are naturally colourless and odourless without this additive.

-When gas leaks from wherever, Ethyl Mercaptan is mixed with the gas you inhale.
+With a gas leak in house or from wherever, Ethyl Mercaptan is mixed with the gas you inhale.

-Most people think it smells like rotten eggs or rotten cabbage when there’s a gas leak.
+Most people think it smells like rotten eggs or rotten cabbage when there’s a gas leak smell.

 There are a small minority of people who cannot smell Ethyl Mercaptan.

-If you are one of them, you should invest in a gas detector, similar to a smoke detector.
+If you are one of them, you should invest in a gas leak sensor or gas leak detector, similar to a smoke detector.

-If you notice a foul smell of gas in or around your home, turn off the gas, if safe to do so.
+If you notice a foul smell of a gas leak in house, turn off the gas, if safe to do so.

 Do not use your phone or any electrical device.